IITH-Compilers/IR2Vec/docs/comPile.md

    - To solve this, a script, `ComPile/get_uniq_train.sh` is supplied.
 The user needs to copy this to the site of the `train2id.txt`, and run with the appropriate path changes.
 This will give an output of much reduced size, with unique train sets.
    - This will can then straight away be used with the regular training path.

 Once this step is reached, the user can then resume training, from the original path [here](https://github.com/IITH-Compilers/IR2Vec/wiki/version_upgrade_process#training).
-A helper script, `run_training_ray.sh` has been provided with the main codebase to help the user provide log paths, and specify properly formatted parameters and run the training accordingly.
+A helper script, `ComPile/run_training_ray.sh` has been provided to help the user provide log paths, and specify properly formatted parameters and run the training accordingly.